TARP-Fake-News-Identification-Portal/extension-py-js/README.md

 4. enable developer mode
 5. click on "Load unpacked"
 6. navigate and choose the root folder
+7. open any webpage, [Google](https://google.com/) for instance.
+Left-click on the extension and click on the colored button to change the background of the webpage
+8. right-click on the extension to reveal the menu and choose "Options"
+9. choose any one of the preset color buttons to change the color of the button
+10. repeat step 7 and see the change

 ## **description of files & folders**